OF HOW 20 YARD SIGNS BECAME A GLOBAL MOVEMENT

 People are using our product in love packages to the homeless, corporate gifts boxes, handouts at family reunions and swim tournaments, and tokens of hope at funeral services.
-Stickers have been plastered in Manila, Philippines. yard signs posted in Mbabe, Rwanda, and wristbands handed out in Costa Rica and Zambia.
+Stickers have been plastered in Manila, Philippines.
+Yard signs have been posted in Mbabe, Rwanda, and wristbands handed out in Costa Rica and Zambia.
 Sign rallies are being organized by generous kind souls all around the country.
 Schools, churches, businesses, neighborhoods, and nonprofits are using our tokens of hope and love to be a voice of support in their communities.

 And it's all organic.

 In the Fall of 2018, when we realized the movement wasn't slowing down, we decided to legally become a 501(c)(3) non-profit organization.
 Our board consists of Jessica Brittell (our original dream enabler) and Evangeline Pattison (the friend I called in a panic in May 2017 "Are we a business?
 Are we a non-profit?
 Are we just a movement?
 WHAT IS THIS!?")

 Our product has shipped to all 50 states and made it's way to over 26 countries in several different languages.

 But the most encouraging and fulfilling part of running this movement are the stories.
 With permission, below are just a few from the first 3 months.
 I simply could not keep up with all the stories but this will give you an idea of the impact love and kindness can have.